Chapter 7: Fells Point

 Maren sat with her for forty minutes.
 Delores asked twice more.
 The nurse answered each time with the same smooth lie, and each time Delores accepted it with the same nod, and each time Maren’s hands tightened on her knees until her knuckles ached.

 This was the cost.
-Not the building’s code violations, not the drug operation, not the accelerant poured along the baseboards by a man who believed he was solving a problem.
-This.
 An old woman asking for her daughter in a room that smelled like lavender and ending, and the answer every time a lie told in a voice made gentle by repetition.
+And the daughter who would never finish the application on her kitchen table, who would never get the certificate or the raise or the garden.

 Shared Dark